Why apply to Entrepreneurs First?

 2. Show you can think creatively.

 3. Don’t be afraid to mention side projects.
-They often show a willingness to take unconventional approaches, which Entrepreneur First values.
+They often show a willingness to take unconventional approaches, which Entrepreneurs First values.

 4. Read the book How to Be a Founder.
-It’s a good blueprint for what Entrepreneur First is looking for.
+It’s a good blueprint for what Entrepreneurs First is looking for.

 5. Focus on showcasing your expertise in a niche you’re deeply knowledgeable about